-Whether you use rawhide or neoprene, you also need to install sturdy straps to the shoes so that you can attach them firmly to your feet.
+Whether you use rawhide or synthetic lacing, you also need to install sturdy straps to the ‘shoes so that you can attach them firmly to your feet.
 There are a variety of straps to choose from for the bindings.
 For example, an H-style binding consists of a toe strap, mid-boot strap, heel strap, or A-style binding consisting of only a toe and heel strap.
 You can choose to make your strap or purchase one from traditional snowshoe retailers.

 Read More: Traditional Snowshoe Bindings 101

 Go Out And Use Your Homemade Snowshoes!